Silver Slipper (Las Vegas): Early years

-The Silver Slipper was built as part of the Last Frontier Village, a western-themed attraction at the Hotel Last Frontier.
+The Silver Slipper was built as part of the Last Frontier Village, a western-themed attraction at the Hotel Last Frontier, and owned by R.E.
+“Griff” Griffith.
 The Silver Slipper, built just north of the Frontier hotel, opened on September 1, 1950.
 It was originally known as the Golden Slipper.
-Shortly after opening, the Golden Nugget hotel-casino threatened to sue the Golden Slipper, alleging similarities in design and name.
+Shortly after opening, Guy McAfee of the Golden Nugget hotel-casino threatened to sue the Golden Slipper, alleging similarities in design and name.
 The Golden Slipper agreed to stop using the name, and was rebranded the Silver Slipper by the end of 1950, having bought the rights to that name from a bar and casino located on Boulder Highway.

 The Silver Slipper was a two-story, Old West-themed casino.
 It featured various games, including a Big Six wheel, craps, Farobank, poker, and roulette.
 A convention hall, located on the second floor, was the largest in the state.
 The casino would later become known for featuring a collection of artwork by Julian Ritter.

 The Silver Slipper was originally operated by the Frontier ownership group, before being leased out in 1956.
 In April 1964, the casino became the first in Nevada to be shut down on cheating charges.
 Agents of the Nevada Gaming Control Board raided the Silver Slipper for using "flat" dice.
 Although its table games were shut down, the state allowed the slot machines to continue operating.
 The casino was closed entirely on May 8, 1964, by the Internal Revenue Service (IRS), which alleged that $70,000 in taxes were owed.
 Later that month, the Nevada Gaming Commission found the casino's management guilty of using flat dice and revoked their gaming license.

 The Silver Slipper entered foreclosure in January 1965, but plans by the IRS to sell it were halted after the Frontier owners filed suit, noting that they owned the land and structure.
 Shelam Inc., a group led by local gambler Sam Diamond, soon took over the casino's lease, reopening the property on October 20, 1965.
 A $500,000 expansion project was underway in 1966.
 It included exterior remodeling and a larger casino.
 The project was designed by Martin Stern Jr. and Homer Rissman.